What are the new face mask rules in the UK?

 New Covid mask rules in the UK: Everywhere you need to wear a face covering

-The prime minister initially announced the news at a press conference on Saturday 27 November, also saying that several southern African countries had been added to the UK’s travel red list and that booster vaccines would soon be made available to younger adults and the period between second and third jabs shortened from two to three months, in accordance with expert advice.
+The prime minister initially announced the news at a press conference on Saturday 27 November, also saying that booster vaccines would soon be made available to younger adults and the period between second and third jabs shortened from two to three months, in accordance with expert advice.

 What has been announced?